BrChung/ModernFolio/content/experience/ecsicc.md

 ---

 - Hosted Night with Industry, an on-campus networking event, recognized at Tuffy Awards 2020 as Outstanding Program in Academia
-- Faciliated discussions on the allocation of budget for all engineering and computer science organizations and projects
+- Facilitated discussions on the allocation of budget for engineering and computer science organizations and projects

 <br>